-Five-Year Combined Option: B.S. in Mechanical Engineering and M.S. in Mechanical Engineering - Accelerated Path to Master's Degree (APMD) Option
+Five-Year Combined Option: B.S. in Mechanical Engineering and M.S. in Mechanical Engineering - BS with Accelerated MS Option

 NYIT offers a five-year combined degree option leading to a Bachelor of Science in Mechanical Engineering and a Master of Science in Mechanical Engineering.
+Students with GPA above 3.2 can be accepted into the Accelerated M.S.
+Options program, and they are eligible to take two graduate-level courses in their senior year, which can be applied to their undergraduate degree requirements and master's program within the College of Engineering and Computing Sciences at no additional cost.
 For the details, please contact the chairperson of the Department of Mechanical Engineering.